GeorgeSeif/Semantic-Segmentation-Suite/README.md

 - Data augmentation
 - Several state-of-the-art models.
 Easily **plug and play** with different models
 - Able to use **any** dataset
-- Evaluation including precision, recall, f1 score, average accuracy, and per-class accuracy
+- Evaluation including precision, recall, f1 score, average accuracy, per-class accuracy, and mean IoU
 - Plotting of loss function and accuracy over epochs

-Any suggestions to improve this repository are welcome!
+**Any suggestions to improve this repository are welcome!**

 ## Models
 The following models are currently made available: